-Do you agree – monsoon season, weekend and being out in nature goes hand in hand.
-But before going out we keep considering things like which place to go in a days’ time, is it cost-effective, safe, worth visiting?
+Do you agree – the weekend, monsoon season, and being out in nature goes hand in hand.
+But before going out we keep considering things like which place to go in a day, is it cost-effective, safe, worth visiting?
 But do you also think of going to some secluded places and get that absolute joy and positivity of living in the laps of nature?
-If yes, then come let’s explore a hidden gem (Laalwadi – Bendewadi – Thokarwadi).
-Please find Gmaps here.
+If yes, then come let’s explore these hidden gems – Laalwadi, Bendewadi, and Thokarwadi Dam.

-If you are staying in Pune or Mumbai, surely, you must have visited Lonavala, Khandala, Lavasa and a few more renowned places, that too ample times.
-No doubt, these places are beautiful and worth a visit but exploring any hidden gem can leave you awestruck and make you rethink of planning journeys in a different way furthermore.
+Not really, it is just 60 km from Pune city and about 150 km from Mumbai.
+If you are staying in Pune or Mumbai, surely, you must have visited Lonavala, Khandala, Lavasa, and a few more renowned places, that too ample times.
+No doubt, these places are beautiful and worth a visit but exploring any hidden gem can leave you awestruck and make you rethink planning journeys in a different way furthermore.

 Now, these little waterfalls at every nook and corner started adding more charm to this land.
 I found this place perfect for trekking junkies also, it would have been fun to trek those small patches.
 But, I was running short of time, so kept this thing for the next trip.

-After a while, reached Thokarwadi Dam and this place had extreme enchanting beauty on both sides.
-It was absolutely scenic to the last point my eyes could see no more.
-Also, this can be ones the first destination to get drenched or take a dip under the dam.
+After a while, reached Thokarwadi Dam and this place had extremely enchanting beauty on both sides.
+It was scenic to the last point my eyes could see no more.
+Also, this can be one of the first destinations to get drenched or take a dip under the dam.

-Also, there is a Jagtap Waterfall apart from Laalwadi, Bendewadi, and Thokarwadi.
-It comes under private property and can be accessed by paying 100 bucks.
-Although it is the first roadside waterfall that comes along the way.
-I somehow missed seeing it and while returning it was about 6 PM and the property got closed :(.
+Also, there is a Jagtap Waterfall apart from Laalwadi and Bendewadi, which comes under private property and can be accessed by paying 100 bucks.
+Although it is the first roadside waterfall that comes along the way, I somehow missed seeing it and while returning it was about 6 PM, and the property got closed. 🙁

-This is strange but I too learned about this place after being in Pune for more than 3.5 years.
+This is strange but I too learned about this place after being in Pune for more than three and a half years.
 Still, it isn’t so popular yet so beautiful.
 Maybe, this very thing is maintaining the charm of this place.
 And not just the place but the whole route made me stop to praise its calmness and beauty.

 But let me warn you, go well prepared to get lost and engrossed in its untouched beauty!